andychiare/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 This change removed the need for etcd because we no longer needed to exchange state between the virtual machines.
 It also removed the need for Fleet because a named container was allowed to exist on all the virtual machines in the cluster at any given time.

 When a request comes in, the load balancer decides to send it to a particular virtual machine.
 The virtual machine considers that request in complete isolation from the other VMs in the cluster.
-If the VM needs a container, it will provision it on demand.
+If the VM needs a container, it provisions it on demand.

 At this point the only component of Core OS still in use was Docker.
 So, we dropped down to vanilla Ubuntu.
 The process of simplification was a metamorphosis of the sack that resulted in considerable improvements in stability.

+### Iteration 3: Stabilizing real-time logging

 The third version of the Webtask stack focused on real-time logs.
 To this day it is the only feature in the Webtasks architecture that requires virtual machines to be aware of each other's existence.